Hazel's

 with all its implications.

 We’re all under specialists in Newcastle.
-Maybe later I’ll have a muscle biopsy to find out more.
 People can be impacted differently even with the same gene, so it’s not straight forward and can still leave lots of questions unanswered.
 Other family members have been tested too but some have understandably decided against it.

 It’s difficult not to worry about